-In our previous tutorial, we learned how to create a calculated field in Tableau.
-Now, it's time to spend some time describing more ways to transform your source data and create custom fields in Tableau.
+In this tutorial, we’ll explore easy ways to transform your source data and create custom fields in Tableau.
 Remember, you shouldn’t go too far with these, as Tableau’s main purpose is visualization, and not data creation or modeling.

 However, sometimes it can be really handy to perform certain manipulations once you’ve loaded our data into Tableau and you need a certain type of analysis.